 \section{Abstract}

 Let $\ell \geq 3$.
-Using the moduli interpretation, we define certain elliptic modular forms of level $\Gamma(\ell)$, which make sense over any field $k$ in which $6\ell \neq 0$ and that contains the $\ell$th roots of unity.
-Over the complex numbers, these forms include all holomorphic Eisenstein series on $\Gamma(\ell)$ in all weights, in a natural way.
-The graded ring $\mathcal{R}_\ell$ that is generated by our special modular forms turns out to be generated by certain forms in weight~$1$ that, over $\mathbf{C}$, correspond to the Eisenstein series on $\Gamma(\ell)$.
-By a combination of algebraic and analytic techniques, including the action of Hecke operators and nonvanishing of $L$-functions, we show that when $k=\mathbf{C}$, the ring $\mathcal{R}_\ell$, which is generated as a ring by the Eisenstein series of weight~$1$, contains all modular forms on $\Gamma(\ell)$ in weights $\geq 2$.
-Our results give a straightforward method to produce models for the modular curve $X(\ell)$ defined over the $\ell$th cyclotomic field, using only exact arithmetic in the $\ell$-torsion field of a single $\mathbf{Q}$-rational elliptic curve $E_0$.
+Using the moduli interpretation, we define certain elliptic modular forms of level $\Gamma(\ell)$ over any field $k$ where $6\ell$ is invertible and $k$ contains the $\ell$th roots of unity.
+These forms generate a graded algebra $\mathcal{R}_\ell$, which, over $\mathbf{C}$, is generated by the Eisenstein series of weight~$1$ on $\Gamma(\ell)$.
+The main result of this article is that, when $k=\mathbf{C}$, the ring $\mathcal{R}_\ell$ contains all modular forms on $\Gamma(\ell)$ in weights $\geq 2$.
+The proof combines algebraic and analytic techniques, including the action of Hecke operators and nonvanishing of $L$-functions.
+Our results give a systematic method to produce models for the modular curve $X(\ell)$ defined over the $\ell$th cyclotomic field, using only exact arithmetic in the $\ell$-torsion field of a single $\mathbf{Q}$-rational elliptic curve $E^0$.